The media mix becomes more confusing

 In addition, one thing is especially noteworthy about the results of the study: Employers and applicants still have different ideas - especially with regard to application submissions: 75 percent of the surveyed companies prefer the form application, 23 percent can also use one eMailApplying for advertising and just 1 percent prefers the receipt by mail.

-A look at the jobseekers' responses, on the other hand, shows that only 7,6 percent want to fill out a form - for 6,8 percent, that requirement would even be a reason not to apply for the job.
+A look at the jobseekers' answers shows that only 7,6 percent want to fill out a form - for 6,8 percent, this requirement would even be a reason not to apply for the job.
 With 83,1 percent, e-mail ranked 1 is the most popular application channels for applicants.
 They also find it annoying when they have to complete two different forms for the same group of companies.

 Business idea for form applications